aiven/devportal/docs/platform/concepts/availability-zones.rst

 Cross-availability-zone data distribution
 -----------------------------------------

 Services can be replicated across multiple availability zones (AZs), which simplifies handling failures, decreases network latency, and enhances resource protection.
-This deployment model provides redundancy and failover in case an AZ gets down.
+This deployment model provides redundancy and failover in case an AZ goes down.
 Deploying services across multiple AZs enables smooth traffic transfer between AZs.
 It improves resiliency and reliability of workloads.

 Aiven services across availability zones
 -----------------------------------------

 For Aiven services, nodes automatically spread across multiple availability zones (AZs).
 All Aiven's multi-node service plans are automatically spread among AZs of a region as long as the underlying cloud provider supports it.

-The virtual machines (VMs) are distributed evenly across the zones to provide the best possible availability guarantees in cases when an entire Availability Zone (which may include one or more datacenters) becomes unavailable.
+The virtual machines (VMs) are distributed evenly across zones to provide the best possible service availability in cases an entire AZ (which may include one or more datacenters) goes down.

-Cloud providers in Aiven with the AZ support are the following:
+Cloud providers with AZs available to support your Aiven services are the following:

 - Amazon Web Services